Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "Don't worry," Nicole said.
 "Your secret, Phoebe, will always be safe with us."

-Shannen was walking through one of the sound locks that connected the studios' sound stages, her mind's replaying of her life of the past two months increasing her sadness, when she passed Shawn Papazian, the studios' General Manager.
+Shannen was walking through one of the sound locks that connected the Ray‑Art Studios' sound stages, her mind's replaying of her life of the past two months increasing her sadness, when she passed Shawn Papazian, the studio's Vice‑President and Studio Manager.

 "Hey, welcome back," Shawn said .
 Shannen barely grunted a 'hello' in return.